Consumer medicine information

 - liver impairment (liver does not work as well as it should).

-• are taking other medicines to treat your type 2 diabetes (such as a sulfonylurea or insulin) as this may cause your blood sugar to be too low (hypoglycaemia).
+• are taking other medicines to treat type 2 diabetes (such as a sulfonylurea or insulin) as this may cause your blood sugar to be too low (hypoglycaemia).
 Your doctor may tell you to test your blood sugar to decide if any of the medicine/s or doses need to be changed.

 • take any medicines for any other condition.

-• have had an allergic reaction to any medicine which you have used previously to treat your type 2 diabetes.
+• have had an allergic reaction to any medicine which you have used previously to treat type 2 diabetes.

 During treatment, you may be at risk of developing certain side effects.
 It is important you understand these risks and how to monitor for them.
 See additional information under Section 6.
 Are there any side effects?